Privacy Policy

 14.1 AI-Powered Features

-Our AI workout and program generation features use a third-party artificial intelligence service — xAI (Grok), acting as our data processor — to create workout and program suggestions.
-Section 1.6 is the primary disclosure for what data is transmitted, how it is handled, and xAI's retention practices; this section summarizes and adds the automated-processing disclosure required by GDPR Article 13(2)(f).
+Our AI features rely on third-party artificial intelligence services that act as our data processors.
+AI workout and program generation uses xAI (Grok); the AI Coach uses OpenAI.
+Section 1.6 is the primary disclosure for AI generation, and Section 1.12 for the AI Coach — covering what data is transmitted, how it is handled, and each provider's retention practices.
+This section summarizes both and adds the automated-processing disclosure required by GDPR Article 13(2)(f).

 What xAI receives. xAI receives the workout parameters, fitness profile, performance context (for single-workout generation only), and — with your explicit consent — injury information described in Sections 1.6 and 1.11.
 This includes health-related data that we treat as special-category data under GDPR Article 9, and it is shared with xAI only on the basis of your explicit consent.